kcg295/kcg295.github.io/projects.md

 Writing a paper detailing the Tor Browser Friendliness Scanner, a program which scans popular web pages on the Internet to provide details about what developers of the sites can change to make the site work better on the Tor Browser.
-This paper will be submitted to %%%%CONFERENCE HERE%%%%.
+This paper will be submitted to the Privacy Enhancing Technology Symposium.

 ##### Next Steps